-A total of R 221.1 million will be transferred to Thaba Chweu Local Municipality in the 2018/19 financial year by the National government in the form of Capital and Operational Grants and Subsidies.
-This is an overall decrease of R 18.4 million from the 2017/18 allocation.
-Hence the equitable share will increase by 6.34 per cent and Municipal Infrastructure Grant by 13.1 per cent.
-The Municipality is gazetted to receive R15 Million in the (WSIG) Water Services Infrastructure Grant which reflects a major decrease of over R30 million and INEG decreases by over R 8 million.
+A total of R 219.8 million will be transferred to Thaba Chweu Local Municipality in the 2019/20 financial year by the National government in the form of Capital and Operational Grants and Subsidies.
+This is an overall increase of R 7.6 million from the 2018/19 allocation.
+Hence the equitable share will increase by 8 per cent and Municipal Infrastructure Grant by 2 per cent.
+The Municipality is gazetted to receive R15 Million in the (WSIG) Water Services Infrastructure Grant which reflects a consistent performance as it is equal to last financial year amount of R15 million and INEG increase by over R 4.6 million.